Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Methodology

 \subsection{A 3-level Quasi-Geostrophic Atmospheric Model}

-The global atmospheric model of \citet{marshall1993toward} is used for this study using truncation number 21 in the spectral representation of its fields and three pressure levels.
+The quasi-geostrophic global atmospheric model of Marshall and Molteni is used for this study \cite{marshall1993toward}.
 It reproduces large-scale physical features of the Earth's atmosphere with some realism, such as the jet streams, storms, and the short-term chaotic memory loss on the scale of a couple of weeks, while remaining computationally efficient.
-Its derivation is summarized here, as the parameter derivatives will be used for OSPE. \\\\ Conservation of momentum on a rotating sphere and the first law of thermodynamics result in the standard filtered partial differential equations describing the temporal evolution of vorticity and temperature suitable to study the dynamics of atmospheric flow at mid-latitudes
+The model has three pressure levels, uses truncation number 21 in the spectral representation of its fields, 40 min timesteps, and potential vorticity as its only state variable.
+Six parameters from the model are investigated in this paper: the Ekman dissipation ($\tau_E^{-1}$), friction over land ($\alpha_1$) and over topography ($\alpha_2$), the scale-selective diffusion ($\tau_h^{-1}$), temperature relaxation ($\tau_r$), and the topographic scale height ($h_0^{-1} $).